 Each hamlet, on the day dedicated to the celebration of its patron saint, organizes a festival: tomatoes, zucchini, eggplants, fish, mozzarella, etc. In the summer, in particular, the Festival of Lemon is held in Massa center, giving the opportunity to residents and visitors to taste local products made from lemon.

-The sublime charm of this land is in the natural beauty: the coastal road is one of the wonders of the Italian landscape.
+The sublime charm of this land is in its natural beauty: the coastal road is one of the wonders of the Italian landscape.
 For hikers, more than 100 km of trails run through the length and breadth of the entire territory, touching all the 18 hamlets and the most pristine places.

-By citrus groves, vineyards and olive groves, gently sloping towards the sea, the road follows the tortuous coastline, curve after curve opens up incredible views of the Gulf of Naples, the island of Capri and then the Gulf of Salerno.
-The coast is high, craggy and rocky, with sheer limestone cliffs that crumble into the sea, creeks and rocks.
+By citrus groves, vineyards, and olive groves, gently sloping towards the sea, the road follows the tortuous coastline, curve after curve opens up incredible views of the Gulf of Naples, the island of Capri and then the Gulf of Salerno.
+The coast is high, craggy and rocky, with sheer limestone cliffs that crumble into the sea, creeks, and rocks.

 Unique among the towns of Sorrento Coast, Massa Lubrense offers beaches and bays on both coasts.
 The entire coastal stretch has been protected with the institution of the Marine Protected Area of Punta Campanella, a marine reserve for the protection of the coast and the sea.

-Massa Lubrense is also the only town of Naples to have obtained for 6 consecutive years the prestigious Bandiera Blu (Blue Flag) award, given annually by the Fee to reward the quality of sea water, the maintenance of the coastal strip, the efficiency of services and security measures.
+Massa Lubrense is also the only town of Naples to have obtained for 6 consecutive years the prestigious Bandiera Blu (Blue Flag) award, given annually by the Fee to reward the quality of seawater, the maintenance of the coastal strip, the efficiency of services and security measures.

 Etymology of Massa Lubrense